Trump defends himself by citing Rod Blagojevich, the impeached and imprisoned former Illinois governor

 Former Illinois Governor Rod Blogojevich is currently serving a 14-year federal prison sentence for corruption and bribery, but that didn’t stop President Donald Trump from pointing to the disgraced Democrat’s plight as an example of overreach by federal prosecutors.

 Trump tweeted on Sunday afternoon that Fox News anchor Martha MacCallum’s interview with Blagojevich’s wife, Patricia, was “required television watching.”
-Trump also urged his followers to watch a different Fox News segment featuring conservative author Jerome Corsi, who recently filed suit against Special council Robert Mueller’s office for allegedly blackmailing him to lie in the special counsel’s investigation into Trump.
+Trump also urged his followers to watch a different Fox News segment featuring conservative author Jerome Corsi, who recently filed suit against special counsel Robert Mueller’s office for allegedly blackmailing him to lie in the investigation into Trump.

 Required television watching is last weeks @marthamaccallum interview with the wonderful wife of Rod Blagojevich and the @trish_regan interview with a Jerome Corsi.
 If that doesn’t tell you something about what has been going on in our Country, nothing will.
 Very sad!